Hafsa-shoaib989/Fridge-Repairing/README.md

-# Fridge Repairing - Automate the system of fridge repairing shop 🏢
+# Fridge Repairing - Automate the system of Fridge Repairing Shop 🏢

 Welcome to the GitHub repository for the Fridge-Repairing web application, an innovative solution for Fridge Repairing Shop.
 This project is the result of my introduction to software engineering course where our aim was to develop a transaction-based software.
 This project was developed by a team of three members and I was the lead developer of the team.🧑‍💻